Virtualization-projects/panamax-ui-wiki/Known-Issues.md

 ##### Receive error "PanamaxAgent::BadRequest (Standby Internal Error):" or "Job state 'loaded' could not be achieved" after rebooting VM

 This is an issue we have found with later versions of CoreOS (including 367.1.0).
-To remedy, after a reboot, run: `./coreos restart` to restart the CoreOS related services.
+To remedy, after a reboot, run: `./coreos restart` from your installation directory (typically /var/panamax) to restart the CoreOS related services.